keijack/kjservlet/README.md

 But KJServlet is run in a J2EE web container, it will start new threads when request coming.
 Follow the suggestion in the above article, we create new context for every request, that makes the KJServlet multi-thread safe.

-However, sometimes we have to share your own data, how should we do than.
-For this purpose, we provide a global `$MTSGlobal` object.
+However, sometimes we have to share our own data, so we provide a global `$MTSGlobal` object.
 It is a sub-class of Java ConcurrentHashMap object, which is a multi-thread safe implementation of the Map interface.
 If you really want to share data via threads, define your sharing model in your `global.js`
 ```javascript
 var mySharingData = $MTSGlobal.allocate();
 ```